hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_2/practical_vedanta_and_other_lectures/072_practical_vedanta_part_ii.md

 I will now read to you some other doctrine of these ancient Upanishads, about birth and death and so on.
 Perhaps it will interest you.
-Shvetaketu went to the king of the Panchâlas, and the king asked him, "Do you know where people go when they die?
+Shvetaketu went to the king of the Panchālas, and the king asked him, "Do you know where people go when they die?
 Do you know how they come back?
 Do you know why the other world does not become full?"
 The boy replied that he did not know.
 Then he went to his father and asked him